Ques 1: Draw the atomic structure of the hydrogen atom.

 Ques 12: Give the difference between isotopes, and isobars.

 |Are atoms of same element.||Are atoms of different element|

 |Have same atomic number||Have different atomic number|

 |Number of protons and electrons are same in these atoms.||Number of protons and electrons are not same in these atoms.|

 Ques 13: Number of protons and electrons are same in an atom.
 Then why is it wrong to say that atomic number of an atom is equal to its number of electrons.

 Ans: Atomic number ≠ Number of electrons, although number of protons = number of electrons because the electron’s number can change in an atom by loss, or gain of it.
 But the proton’s number remains constant (as it does not take part in loss or gain).

 Ques 14: An atom is electrically neutral, on loss or gain of electrons why does it become charged?

-Ans: An atom is electrically neutral because of same number of protons and electrons.
-But it becomes charged, to become stable atom, loses or gains electrons.
+Ans: An atom is electrically neutral because of a same number of protons and electrons.
+But it becomes charged, to become a stable atom, loses or gains electrons.
 Hence,

 Number of protons ≠ Number of electrons